Effects 1980 cover photo

 Continue Reading

-When the found footage genre came to be in the late 90s, the cinematic technique was hailed as an inventive, tenable new perspective on horror that was great for budgetary restraints.
-Although, since then, the genre has become clichéd and stale, titles often disregard the realism aspect that made the films popular to begin with.
+When the found footage genre became fully established in the late 90s with the release of The Blair Witch Project (1999), the cinematic technique was hailed as an inventive, tenable new perspective on horror that was great for budgetary restraints.
+Although, since then, the genre has become clichéd to a degree, with titles often disregarding

 Continue Reading